The wait is finally over – IETF has published TLS 1.3

 To understand TLS 1.3, you must first understand what TLS (Transport Layer Security) is.

-While browsing on the internet, you may have noticed that the URLs of some sites start with HTTPS while some have HTTP in front of them.
+While browsing on the internet, you may have noticed that the URLs of some sites start with HTTPS while others have HTTP in front of them.
 You may have even wondered about the difference between them.
-Well, as you can see, ‘S’ is the difference here.
+Well, as you can see superficially, ‘S’ is the difference here.
 This ‘S’ stands for secure.
 It means that your connection to the HTTPS site is secured and every bit of information transmitted between the client and the server gets encrypted.

-So, how can one get his/her website secured?
+So, how can you get your website secured?

-To get a site secured, one must install SSL/TLS certificates.
-These certificates, through various mechanisms, encrypt in-transit information, thereby thwarting any data theft or tampering.
+To get a site secured, you need to install SSL/TLS certificates.
+These certificates, through various mechanisms, facilitate encryption of in-transit information, thereby thwarting any data theft or tampering.
 The encryption is carried out by cryptographic protocols.
 These protocols comprise of algorithms and ciphers that are responsible for data encryption.

 TLS 1.3 is the fourth version of the TLS family.
 It brings a host of advancements when compared to TLS 1.2, the incumbent cryptographic protocol.